GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - A high level of awareness of the dangers of measles must be maintained among medical staff.
 Healthcare personnel should be informed about the risk of hospital transmission of measles to non-immune subjects.

 - Patients with fever and rash must be placed in respiratory precautions.
 These subjects should not enter the common waiting areas of healthcare facilities.
 Where possible, these patients should be taken to a room reserved for respiratory isolation.
 It is also important that waiting and treatment rooms be adequately ventilated.

-- Various studies have shown that measles vaccination is effective in preventing measles in exposed subjects if vaccination is given within 72 hours of exposure.
+- Various studies have shown that the vaccination is effective in preventing measles in exposed subjects if vaccination is given within 72 hours of exposure.
 The vaccine efficacy varied between 68 and 100%.

-- In unimmunized or insufficiently immunized individuals, measles vaccine may be administered within 72 hours of exposure to measles virus to protect against disease.
-Intramuscular or intravenous immune globulins injected within 6 days of measles exposure have been shown to prevent or modify measles in subjects without evidence of measles immunity and are often recommended in industrialized countries.
+- In unimmunized or insufficiently immunized individuals, the vaccine may be administered within 72 hours of exposure to measles virus to protect against disease.
+Intramuscular or intravenous immune globulins injected within 6 days of exposure have been shown to prevent or modify measles in subjects without evidence of immunity and are often recommended in industrialized countries.

 - Gamma globulins should only be used for patients with congenital immune function disorders or during immunosuppressive therapy.

-- Staff members should be immune to measles.
+- Staff members should be immune.
 Most adults in developing countries have natural measles immunity.

 - In industrialized countries, healthcare personnel without adequate measles antibody titers or documented vaccination should be vaccinated.
 Strong recommendations and high vaccination coverage against measles in healthcare workers could contribute to eliminate measles in the general population.